 - James’ personal career narrative, from his years of experience, to the industries he has expertise in Auditing, and his knowledge of latest financial regulation standards.
 (Of course, you may choose to specify the exact standards you may be familiar with, such as FRS109, FRS116 etc.)

 - A tailored Executive Summary — phrases such as “high-impact”, “value-adding external audit” and “solid expertise in accounting and financial principles” are likely adapted directly from the Job Description.
-This tells recruiters James has customised his CV according to their exact Job Description, instead of just mass-sending an identical CV to all open Audit roles.
+This tells recruiters James has customised his resume according to their exact Job Description, instead of just mass-sending an identical resume to all open Audit roles.
 This reflects initiative, meticulousness and a keen desire for the role.